top of page

 15. He waits about thirty seconds while looking back and forth between the door and his feet.

-16. He checks to make sure his shirt is tucked in properly, feeling around his waist to his back with both hands.
+16. He checks to ensure his shirt is tucked in properly, feeling around his waist and back with both hands.

 17. Scowling, he pushes the doorbell again and waits another thirty seconds.